Macfarlanes training contract vacation scheme student

 Some of the work — which is largely high-end M&A — can be slightly terrifying though.
 One Macfarlanes rookie recalls taking a very deep breath upon being handed a particularly complex task.
 Another explains how trainees will occasionally get thrown a “boring admin task”, but on the whole “you will work in small, close-knit teams with partners and senior associates on important work”.

 Don’t expect to coast through your training programme though.
 “Inevitably hard work, but that’s City law — what do you expect?”, states one.
-On the whole, there is no expectation for you to be in the office if you don’t need to be, weekend work is rare in some seats and rookies can usually commit to evening plans provided they notify their supervisors well in advance.
+On the whole, there is no expectation for you to be in the office if you don’t need to be, weekend work is rare, and rookies can usually commit to evening plans provided they notify their supervisors well in advance.

-A “collegiate atmosphere” among the “pretty nice bunch” of trainees helps soothe the grind, as does the “very approachable” senior associates and partners who adopt an “excellent” open door policy.
+A “collegiate atmosphere” among the “pretty nice bunch” of trainees helps soothe the grind, as does the firm’s open-door policy “whereby all seniors and partners are largely open to stupid questions and a pint down the pub!”
 One enamoured newbie told us there are “some incredible people and great friends”.
-Cohorts are even known to organise trainee trips away together.
+Cohorts are even known to organise trainee holidays together.
 That said, according to one rookie, there can be a “bit of an old-guard vibe amongst some of the older partners” who are quick to point out your “professional [and] fashion faux-pas”.
 Several spies confessed that there are some superiors that are “a little intimidating” but on the whole everyone is “lovely”, “very supportive” and “encouraging”.

 What you are unlikely to get if you do a training programme at Macfarlanes is an international or client secondment, with the firm typically waiting until associate level before it sends lawyers abroad to a host of independent law firms with which it has close ties and/or client organisations.
 The firm’s thinking is that six months away from the heart of the action at too early a stage undermines its training scheme.